 - Whenever you’re on the phone, find the nearest set of stairs, and climb up and down them as you converse (you might even find the movement helps your mind function a little faster- very helpful for important work calls).

-- Whenever you park up at a shopping mall or grocery store, don’t search for a spot nearby.
+- Whenever you park up at the supermarket, don’t search for a spot nearby.
 Instead, park as far away as you can, and embrace the extra energy you’ll expend (this is doubly true for when parking at the gym- you drove there to burn calories, remember!).

 - Set a ‘get up and move’ alarm on your phone for every 60-90 minutes.
 When it sounds, get up, stretch your legs, do a lap or two of the office, or even walk up and down the stairs a couple of times.